Auctioning the Right to Conserve

 In 2013, Namibia held an auction that raised many ethical questions by pro- and anti-hunters alike.
 The auction aimed to raise money that would go towards the costly efforts to save the existing rhino populations from extinction - by auctioning a legal hunting permit for the scarcer of the two African rhino species, the black rhino.

 Selling the rights to hunt an endangered species was something that was never done before, but it was believed to be beneficial in the long run, as it raised a considerable amount that would go towards the fight against rhino poaching.
 The hunt would take place in the Mangetti National Park in Namibia.
 The Dallas Safari Club was the organizer of the event and the club?s executive director, Ben Carter, explained that the decision was made considering the larger population.
 He said that the hunt would cull an aggressive rhino that shows threat to the larger herd, and that wildlife experts consider this an acceptable habitat management practice.

-The Kruger National Park Veterinary Wildlife Services Unit has been busy catching rhino for one of its annual rhino auctions.
-Due to be held on March 12, 2005, the park hopes to sell about 20 white rhino, some from the holding bomas and others on catalogue.
-Rhinos of both sexes are sold.
+The Kruger National Park Veterinary Wildlife Services Unit had been busy catching rhino for one of its annual rhino auction that was held on March 12, 2005.
+The park had hoped to sell about 20 white rhino, some from the holding bomas and others on catalogue.
+Rhinos of both sexes were sold.

 They also target areas where there is a high population density, as in these areas the male rhino sometimes injure or kill each other during their social interactions.
 Any rhinos that are caught that do not acclimatise rapidly to the bomas are released back into the park.

-Rhino prices currently stand at about R120, 000 per animal, with females reaching higher prices than males, and cowcalf pairs usually being in high demand.
+Rhino prices stood at about R120, 000 per animal in 2005, with females reaching higher prices than males, and cowcalf pairs usually being in high demand.
 The price of white rhino has declined over the years as the number of rhino in private nature reserves has increased.
-The record price of a rhino sold in the park stands at about R330, 000
+The record price of a rhino sold in the park stood at about R330, 000 in 2005.